 Taking day trips to small towns outside of Mexico City is easy to do via the country's extensive bus lines.
 These buses are much nicer and cleaner than what we have in North America.
-The first-class buses are a comfortable experience, and you can book tickets ahead of time online, or you can buy them at the bus station, Terminal Central Norte.
+The first-class buses are a comfortable experience, and you can book tickets ahead of time online, or you can buy them at one of the bus stations.

 Tepotzlan, Taxco, and other "pueblos magicos" (Magic Towns as deemed by the Mexican government for their "magical" qualities), would make great day trips, but you might want to stay in those towns overnight.

 If you're ever searching for more things to do in CDMX, Airbnb Experiences always has plenty of ideas for group activities.
 They're usually hosted by knowledgeable and passionate locals.
 Trip Advisor also has countless options.